-Resolution R-5503 will adopt a conceptual long range vision for the Station Area Plan that will be refined as the plan is developed.
-The draft vision statement states that the Station Area is a thriving, new walkable urban center with high tech jobs, plentiful affordable housing, and sustainable buildings, shops, and restaurants linked by transit.
+Resolution R-5503 adopted the long-range vision for the Station Area Plan.
+The vision statement is:

+The Station Area is a thriving, new walkable district with high tech and family wage jobs, plentiful affordable housing, sustainable buildings, park amenities, and commercial and retail services linked by transit.